 Featured Video

-Harvard Professor Henry Louis Gates, Jr., explains the project’s history and his own excitement for its future, with clips from the M. Victor Leventritt Symposium, held at the W.E.B.
-Du Bois Institute for African and African American Research.
+Harvard Professor Henry Louis Gates, Jr., explains the project’s history and his own excitement for its future, with clips from the M. Victor Leventritt Symposium, held at the Du Bois Institute.
 December 2010

 Featured Audio